Skip to main content

 Sea temperature

-The sea in the Basque Country is very cool, if not a bit cold, even in summer, in fact, the water temperature at its highest, from July to September, is still around 21/22 °C (70/72 °F), as you can see in the sea temperature near Bilbao.
+The sea in the Basque Country is very cool even in summer, in fact, the water temperature at its highest, from July to September, is still around 21/22 °C (70/72 °F), as can be seen from the sea temperature near Bilbao.

 Bilbao - Sea temperature